ResponSySS/scripting-autodesk-revit-with-revitpythonshell/using_linq_in_ironpython/README.md

 [2, 3, 4].Where(lambda x: x != 2).ToList().ForEach(System.Console.WriteLine)
 ```

-This is not quite the same as the syntactic sugar you might be used to from c#, but could come in handy if you want to use some of the more advanced LINQ methods.
+This is not quite the same as the syntactic sugar you might be used to from c#.
+It could still come in handy if you want to use some of the more advanced LINQ methods.

 BTW: You can also use python list comprehensions for most use cases of LINQ!